MaximilianPavon/MSc_thesis/2_data/04_toydata_64x64/README.md

 - ID64.txt consists of the field parcel name/ids

 NOTE: The order of rows of each of the three files are in corresponding order.
 That is, for a given i, the field parcel ID[i]'s attributes are in Y[i] and its image in X[i].

+- Finally, the folder mavi_shape_files contains the shape files of the fields.
+The ordering of recorders in the shape files may not match the files above.